Capacity development in the transport sector

 - advising on the implementation of the transport master plan and a modern road transport policy;

-- supporting the Liberian Government in establishing a Road Authority and creating a Road Fund for maintenance activities;
+- supporting the Liberian Government in the creation of a Road Agency and the introduction of a Road Maintenance Fund;

 - advising on the establishment and development of a road management system;